SimplyCEO/Gran-Tuning-smo/.template/INSTRUCTIONS.md

 - 🌎 Americas mirror.
 - 🌍 Europe/Africa mirror.
 - 🌏 Asia/Australia mirror.
-- 🌐 plain globe if undefined.
+- 🌐 Worldwide globe if undefined.

 Licence Template
 ----------------

-- 🔰 Should be used as broze-trophy licence category completed.
+- 🔰 Should be used as bronze-trophy licence category completed.